Hervar77/infinity-doc/mkdocs/api/infinity.memory.md

 Parameters:

 - namespace: `string`
-  >the namespace to remove the key from
+  >The namespace to remove the key from.

 - key: `string`
-  >the key to remove
+  >The key to remove.

 - keyStart: `boolean`, optional
-  >whether to remove any key that starts with the characters specified in "key"
+  >Whether to remove any key that starts with the characters specified in "key".

 Example: